polterguy/polterguy.github.io/plugins/magic.lambda.scheduler/index.md

    repeats:01|02.5|15.05.00.00
 ```

-By using the double asterix for month and day of month, you can create a task that is executed _every_ day, at
+By using the double asterisk for month and day of month, you can create a task that is executed _every_ day, at
 some specific time of the day (UTC time).
 Below is an example.

 ```